 The Village Board provides leadership and policy direction for the community with a focus on the long-term financial stability of the Village, identification of community priorities and development of an economic development program.
 The Board is responsible for hiring the Village Manager and appointing the Village Clerk and Village Treasurer as well as members of the Ethics Board.

 The Village Board of Trustees meets on the 1st and 3rd Tuesday of each month at 6:30pm in the Bradley Assembly Room, 3rd Floor Village Hall.
 Meeting agendas are posted the Friday prior to the meeting.

-This excludes July, August, and January this year in which the Village Board only meets on the 3rd Tuesday of the month due to July 4th holiday, National Night Out, and New Year’s holiday.
-In November the Board will only meet on the 2nd Tuesday of the month and will meet on the 2nd Floor in the Community Room as General Election Day is the 1st Tuesday and the 3rd Tuesday is just before Thanksgiving.
+This excludes July, August and November this year in which the Village Board only meets on the 3rd Tuesday of the month.
 And finally, March they will meet the 1st and 4th Tuesdays due to Local Election Day falling on the 3rd Tuesday.